 Documents Proving Family Relationship:

 – Prepare the necessary documents to prove your family relationship with the worker, such as birth or marriage certificates issued by the civil registry, a certificate of registration as an unmarried couple, or any other document that demonstrates an unregistered partnership.
-Foreign documents must be legalized or apostilled, and if required, provide an official translation into Spanish.
+You must legalize or apostille foreign documents, and if required, provide an official translation into Spanish.

 – In the case of adult children, you’ll need documents that prove their financial dependence and civil status.
-Again, foreign documents must be legalized or apostilled, and if necessary, provide an official translation into Spanish.
+Again, foreign documents must be legalized or apostilled.
+If necessary, provide an official translation into Spanish.

 – For relatives in the ascending line, provide documents that demonstrate they are under the care of the investor.
-Ensure foreign documents are legalized or apostilled, and if required, provide an official translation into Spanish.
+Remember that you must ensure foreign documents are legalized or apostilled.
+If required, provide an official translation into Spanish.